krahets/hello-algo/en/docs/chapter_backtracking/backtracking_algorithm.md

 [file]{preorder_traversal_iii_compact}-[class]{}-[func]{pre_order}
 ```

 "Pruning" is a very vivid noun.
-As shown in the diagram below, in the search process, **we "cut off" the search branches that do not meet the constraints**, avoiding many meaningless attempts, thus enhancing the search efficiency.
+As shown in the figure below, in the search process, **we "cut off" the search branches that do not meet the constraints**, avoiding many meaningless attempts, thus enhancing the search efficiency.

 ![Pruning based on constraints](backtracking_algorithm.assets/preorder_find_constrained_paths.png)